WOMEN GO TRAVEL

 Meals Included: Breakfast

-The afternoon is yours to enjoy at leisure.
-For those interested, there’s an optional craft tour of Agra, visiting local artisans who uphold centuries old traditions dating back to the Mughal era.
-You’ll witness the intricate art of inlaying semiprecious stones into marble, a hallmark of Agra’s heritage, and explore the detailed world of zari work, where fine golden threads are embroidered into fabric, alongside other traditional crafts reflecting the city’s rich artisanal legacy.
+This afternoon is all about discovering Agra’s crafts.
+You’ll visit local artisans who’ve kept centuries old traditions going since the Mughal times.
+See the delicate skill of inlaying semi-precious stones into marble, a real hallmark of Agra’s heritage.
+You’ll also get to admire intricate zari work, where fine golden threads are beautifully embroidered into fabric, along with other traditional crafts that really showcase the city’s rich artisanal history.

 As evening approaches, we visit the Taj Mahal at sunset.
 Built by Emperor Shah Jahan in memory of his wife Mumtaz Mahal, who died giving birth to their fourteenth child in 1631, the Taj Mahal has been beautifully described by Indian poet Rabindranath Tagore as ‘a tear drops on the face of eternity’.